Morrantho/Lectures/Python/week1day2.md

 ### Tuples

-Tuples operate similarly to a list in that they are numerically indexed, except once data has been entered into it, it cannot be changed.
-This gives us a more secure data structure and may help reduce or prevent errors.
+Tuples operate similarly to a list in that they are numerically indexed, except once data has been entered into it, it cannot be changed (immutable).
+This gives us a more secure data structure to protect sensitive information and may help reduce or prevent errors.

 ```python
 stacks = (